DrLex0/MightyVariableFan/README.md

 sudo ./install.sh
 ```

+By default the PWM server will run on TCP port 8081.
+If you want to change this because something else is already running on that port, pass the desired port number as argument to the install command, e.g.: `sudo ./install.sh 8082`

 If this script stops with an ‘ERROR’ message and you cannot figure out how to fix it, you can contact me directly or file an issue on GitHub.
 If it says *“Everything ready, now starting services,”* then you're good to go.

 Before mounting the Pi in your printer, you should also configure everything else to your likings, for instance the WiFi connection, SSH access with public key, hostname, … You should also disable everything you don't need, like the graphical X environment unless you really need it for an attached display.
 Anything that could produce an unpredictable burst of activity should be disabled to avoid interference with the beep detector.<br>